linkerd/website/linkerd.io/content/2.15/tasks/books.md

 Requests to the `books` service's `PUT /books/{id}.json` route include retries for when that service calls the `authors` service as part of serving those requests, as described in the previous section.
 This improves success rate, at the cost of additional latency.
-For the purposes of this demo, let's set a 25ms timeout for calls to that route.
-Your latency numbers will vary depending on the characteristics of your cluster.
-To edit the `books` service profile, run:
+For the purposes of this demo, let's set a 15ms timeout for calls to that route:

 ```bash
 kubectl -n booksapp edit sp/books.booksapp.svc.cluster.local